Accelerating the Search for Superconductors Using Machine Learning: Introduction

-Many attempts have been made since 2018 to estimate critical temperature using machine learning.
-Stanev et al.\cite{Stanev2018} used 145 MAGPIE descriptors and 26 AFLOW features based on elemental composition to predict critical temperature using Random Forest method.
-Hamidieh's \cite{Hamidieh2018} work presented a data-driven statistical model to predict critical temperature of superconductors using only the chemical formulas of the materials.
-The model extracted 81 features based on the elemental properties.
-Gashmard et al.\cite{Gashmard2024} used 322 atomic features generated from Soraya package in Python to predict critical temperature of superconductors.
-Zhang et al.\cite{Zhang2022} used machine learning with structural descriptors and electronic properties from the AFLOW database to predict the critical temperature of superconductors.
-Jung et al.\cite{Jung2024} developed a framework that uses gradient-boosting and statistical feature selection to predict critical temperature.
 Konno et al.\cite{Konno2021} introduced a novel deep learning model that learns to interpret the periodic table, rather than relying on manually engineered features.
-The model was trained on the materials from SuperCon and Crystallographic Open Database (COD).
-Kaplan et al.\cite{Kaplan2025} employed a convolutional neural network (CNN) to analyze the chemical compositions of materials without augmenting non-superconductors in their model.
+This model was trained on the materials from SuperCon and Crystallographic Open Database (COD).
+Kaplan et al.\cite{Kaplan2025} employed a convolutional neural network (CNN) to analyze the chemical compositions of superconductors without augmenting non-superconductors in their model.
 Pereti et al.\cite{Pereti2023} utilized a Deep Set neural network that processes chemical compositions as sets, thus eliminating the bias from the ordering of the elements.
 The model was trained on data from the SuperCon and Crystallographic Open Database (COD) databases.

 Choudhary et al.\cite{Choudhary2022} presented the j-Scr workflow, which combines DFT-based screening with empirical rules and deep learning to predict superconductor transition temperatures.
 The workflow relies on the McMillan-Allen-Dynes formula.
 Cerqueira et al.\cite{Cerqueira2023} combined \textit{ab-initio} calculations of electron-phonon coupling using Density-Functional Perturbation Theory (DFPT) with machine learning to predict critical temperature in conventional superconductors.
 The use of the machine learning model MODnet allowed them to reduce the number of calculations by focusing on the promising candidates in the material search.
 Seegmiller et al.\cite{Seegmiller2023} introduced the DiSCoVeR algorithm and emphasized the importance of a composition-based approach for identifying new superconductors.